Our Full Review

 Google Fi is Google’s interpretation of cell phone service and an attempt to simplify the process.
 What you wouldn’t have seen coming, is that Google believes you should be in full control of your costs.

-As one of the largest companies in the world, Google isn’t know for a lot of consumer facing products other than Android and the occasional tablet or phone.
+As one of the largest companies in the world, Google isn’t known for a lot of consumer-facing products other than Android and the occasional tablet or phone.